ivuorinen/starred/README.md

 - [ferdium/ferdium-server](https://github.com/ferdium/ferdium-server) - The server component that can either be self-hosted or hosted for general purpose - for use with the ferdium thick client.
 - [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The context API to search, scrape, and interact with the web at scale. 🔥
 - [foambubble/foam](https://github.com/foambubble/foam) - A personal knowledge management and sharing system for VSCode
-- [fosrl/pangolin](https://github.com/fosrl/pangolin) - Identity-aware VPN and tunneled reverse proxy for remote access based on WireGuard®.
+- [fosrl/pangolin](https://github.com/fosrl/pangolin) - Modern networking and security platform providing secure access and connectivity to apps, infrastructure, and AI workloads.
+Connect and protect your users.
 - [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn math, programming, and computer science for free.
 - [fregante/ghat](https://github.com/fregante/ghat) - 🛕 Reuse GitHub Actions workflows across repositories
 - [gfxholo/iconic](https://github.com/gfxholo/iconic) - Customize your icons and colors directly from the Obsidian UI, including tabs, files & folders, bookmarks, tags, properties, and ribbon commands.